 6. How will the FDA monitor AquAdvantage Salmon now that it has been approved?

 All FDA-approved new animal drugs have post-market surveillance programs.
 For this application, the approval letter describes record-keeping and reporting requirements, including demonstrating the presence and stability of the AquAdvantage rDNA construct, ensuring that the triploidy process (a method used in finfish and shellfish to prevent their sexual maturation and to make them sterile) is within specifications, reporting of any adverse effects of the rDNA construct on animal health, and reporting of any instances of presumed infectious disease.
 In addition, the sponsor is required to monitor physical containment, including reporting of any likely or actual breaches of physical containment.

 7. Are AquAdvantage Salmon more susceptible to disease than non-GE salmon?

 No. Scientific data do not support the assertion that AquAdvantage Salmon are any more susceptible to disease than non-GE farm-raised Atlantic salmon under the aquaculture conditions in which they are raised.

-9. Why is the FDA approving the AquAdvantage Salmon?
+8. Why did the FDA approve the AquAdvantage Salmon?